I remember the time when I was moving into an Apartment and my biggest fear was how can practice my guitar without disturbing my neighbors?

 How to Determine the Loudness of your Acoustic Guitar?

 There are many points that contribute to the overall volume of any unplugged acoustic guitar.
-If you ever wonder why some guitars are more louder as compare to others, Here’s your answer:
+If you ever wonder why some guitars are louder as compared to others, Here’s your answer:

 1. Guitar Body Size